oconnor663/bao/docs/spec.md

 Let's start by considering a correct decoder.
 What happens if a man-in-the-middle attacker tweaks the length header in between encoding and decoding?
 Small tweaks change the expected length of the final chunk.
-For example, if you subtract one from the length, the final chunk might go from 4096 bytes to 4095 bytes.
-Assuming the collision resistance of BLAKE2, the 4095 byte chunk will necessarily have a different hash, and validating it will lead to a hash mismatch error.
+For example, if you subtract one from the length, the final chunk might go from 10 bytes to 9 bytes.
+Assuming the collision resistance of BLAKE2, the 9-byte chunk will necessarily have a different hash, and validating it will lead to a hash mismatch error.
 Adding one to the length would be similar.
-Either no additional bytes are available at the end to supply the read, leading or an IO error, or an extra byte is available somehow, leading to a hash mismatch.
+Either no additional bytes are available at the end to supply the read, leading to an IO error, or an extra byte is available somehow, leading to a hash mismatch.
 Larger tweaks have a bigger effect on the expected structure of the tree.
 Growing the tree leads to chunk hashes being reinterpreted as parent hashes, and shrinking the tree leads to parent hashes being reinterpreted as chunk hashes.
 Since chunks and parents are domain separated from each other, this also leads to hash mismatch errors in the tree, in particular always including some node along the right edge.

 Those observations are the reason behind the "final chunk requirement" for decoders.
 That is, a decoder must always validate the final chunk before